pq-code-package/mlkem-native/README.md

 mlkem-native is used in [libOQS](https://github.com/open-quantum-safe/liboqs/) of the Open Quantum Safe project, and in AWS' Cryptography library [AWS-LC](https://github.com/aws/aws-lc/).

+## License

+Most of mlkem-native is available under Apache-2.0 and ISC and MIT -- choose whichever you prefer.
+See [LICENSE](License) for details.

 ## Security

 All assembly in mlkem-native is constant-time in the sense that it is free of secret-dependent control flow, memory access,